Bottom of Door Hits Before Top [Easy Way to Solve]

 Conclusion

-In conclusion, the bottom of a door hitting the door jamb before the top can be a frustrating problem that can be caused by a warped door or a twisted door jamb.
-Adjusting the hinge mounts, installing door stop at a slight angle or trimming it to an acceptable taper, and latching the door against a small spacer are all potential solutions that may help fix this issue.
+The bottom of a door hitting the door jamb before the top can be a frustrating problem.
+It can be caused by a warped door or a twisted door jamb.
+Adjusting the hinge mounts, installing door stop at a slight angle or trimming it to an acceptable taper, and latching the door against a small spacer are all potential solutions.